As an amazon associate I earn from qualifying purchases.

 Adult assembly is required.
 Needs to charge for at least 18 hours before initial use.

-The Kawasaki Brute Force Camouflage might be the closest your kids are going to get to riding around in an adult-style ATV.
+The Peg Perego Polaris Outlaw Citrus might be the closest your kids are going to get to riding around in an adult-style ATV.
+We covered this one earlier, in our post about best 4-wheelers for kids, but it’s worth covering in this post as well.

 Decked out in decals, fitted with a shovel, rolling on a set of Monster Traction wheels capable of conquering mud, gravel, grass and whatever else —except maybe large hills —it’s everything your little adrenaline junky needs to hit those rough and ragged backyard roads.
 (It even comes with a cup holder!)